The Entrance zoning & planning overlays

 Is The Entrance bushfire-prone?

-Little to none of The Entrance is mapped as bushfire-prone (the Central Coast average is 69%).
+Bushfire mapping covers The Entrance and little to none of it is mapped as bushfire-prone (the Central Coast average is 69%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in The Entrance?